VishalS2005/BankSimulationTerminal/README.md

-# SQLQueries
+# Project-1
-Assignments using data from the Paris 2024 Summer Olympics
+Assignment from Software Methodology

 ## Table of Contents
 - [Introduction](#introduction)